kayazay/zomato-restaurant-analytics/README.md

 ## Tableau Report
-I created four dashboards on Tableau from data marts built out of dbt, then incorporated them into [**an interactive report on my Tableau profile**](https://public.tableau.com/shared/9332P3HXW?:display_count=n&:origin=viz_share_link) with appropriate controls, filters, and legends.
-The snapshots of the four dashboards are:
+The project culminated in the development of four dynamic dashboards within Tableau, each derived from the data marts built within dbt framework.
+These dashboards were seamlessly integrated into [**an interactive report**](https://public.tableau.com/shared/9332P3HXW?:display_count=n&:origin=viz_share_link) hosted on `Tableau Public`.
+Through the incorporation of controls, filters, legends, and narratives, users can easily explore and analyze the insights contained within the data.

 ### `cuisine`
 > ![CUISINE](https://github.com/kayazay/zomato_analytics/assets/60517587/f69e7e76-2321-47a2-894b-9b551636150c)